PublishStream RPC Method

 PublishStream call fails, the returned PublishResult in PublishResponse contains the

-correlationKey field that is set to the
+correlationKey field set to the

-id value you provided.
-Match
+id value that you provided.
+To identify the event published, match

 To hold onto the stream, a client must send a valid publish request with one or more events every 70 seconds.
 Otherwise, the server closes the stream and notifies the client.
 When the client is notified of the stream closure, it must make a new